jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Accenture-Cyber-Threat-Intelligence-Report-2021.md

-pirated and abused Cobalt Strike instances, increases the risk of an infection spreading throughout an organizations infrastructure and even to OT assets.Here are some of the active malware campaigns observed by Accenture CTI:Qakbot and IcedID According to Accenture CTI research, in March 2021, threat actors used large\-volume spam campaigns to deliver crimeware via compressed Excel documents.The embedded malicious macros from the Excel documents download crimeware from URLs with paths that end with \[0\-9] {5},\[0\-9]{9,10}.dat.
+pirated and abused Cobalt Strike instances, increases the risk of an infection spreading throughout an organizations infrastructure and even to OT assets.
+Here are some of the active malware campaigns observed by Accenture CTI:
+Qakbot and IcedID
+According to Accenture CTI research, in March 2021, threat actors used large\-volume spam campaigns to deliver crimeware via compressed Excel documents.
+The embedded malicious macros from the Excel documents download crimeware from URLs with paths that end with \[0\-9] {5},\[0\-9]{9,10}.dat.
 In a sample activity set,